Up All Night (Slaughter song)

 "Up All Night" is a song by American glam metal band Slaughter.
 Written by band members Mark Slaughter and Dana Strum, it was the third title on the band's debut album, Stick It to Ya, and the band's first single.
 It was released in 1990.

 Music video

-The music video was directed by Michael Bay, and was placed on New York Times' list of the 15 Essential Hair-Metal Videos.
+The music video was directed by Michael Bay, and was placed on The New York Times' list of 15 Essential Hair-Metal Videos.